 We’re shifting the culture of work to be less about fixed contracts and more about allowing the individual to unleash their particular skills and passions on opportunities that excite them.
 We believe life and work should integrate, not compete.
 We measure an individual’s value not by hours spent at a desk but by contribution to a project.
 What also makes us different is that Ethos is owned entirely by its Partners (our name for those we work with).

 It means individuals find work more sustainable and Ethos builds a more committed, more flexible workforce that delivers greater value.
 Join us

 If you are interested in our approach to work, and you share our values, there are a number of ways you or your organisation can be part of our journey going forwards.

-You can also join our lively Google+ Community – The Ethos Network – where you will find more about Ethos people and projects as well as posts and discussion around new models of collaborative working, open and linked data and creating successful and sustainable 21st Century businesses, please email us at firstname.lastname@example.org, or sign up to our email newsletter using the form below –
+To find more about Ethos people and projects as well as posts and discussions around the Future of Work, collaborative working, open and linked data and creating successful and sustainable 21st Century businesses, please email us at firstname.lastname@example.org, or sign up to our email newsletter using the form below –

 Funding Forces Sport